chazelton331/socialsensor-multimedia-analysis/README.md

 <h2>ContributorsCounter</h2>
 ContributorsCounter is based on the MapReduce operation of mongodb and counts the number of unique contributors (users) per timeslot.

-To initialize and execute contributors counter every 30 minutes run the code below:
+To initialize and execute contributors counter every 30 minutes run the following code:

       ContributorsCounter counter = new ContributorsCounter("hostname", "dbname", "collection");
       Timer call = new Timer();
       call.scheduleAtFixedRate(counter, 0, 30*60*1000);

+The service executes the following map/reduce job every 30 minutes.
+<b>map</b>
       function() {
 	      var k = {stream:this.streamId, author:this.author};
             emit(k, 1);